 Please describe any circumstances specific to your institution that provide context for understanding your greenhouse gas emissions this year.

 Campus population data is difficult to calculate for a commuter college that has varying enrollment and flexibility in the number of adjunct teaching faculty and staff each quarter.
-We are not easily able to separate full and part-time faculty and staff, so the total number is listed as "full-time" in the columns above.
+Therefore, the numbers used were averaged for the year based on quarterly data.
+Since the audit does not allow for a breakdown by quarter during the academic year, an average annual enrollment was calculated by taking the total number of students enrolled each quarter and dividing by 3.
+In addition, we are not easily able to separate full and part-time faculty and staff, so the total number is listed as "full-time" in the columns above.

 |Completed inventory narrative||